river-build/river/core/node/notifications/README.md

 If the session token is missing or invalid `Err_UNAUTHENTICATED` (code=16) is returned.

 ## Run service
-The river node has can be run in notification mode with the `notification` sub command.
+The river node has can be run in notification mode with the `notifications` sub command.

 It reads the streams from the stream registry contract and for streams that it needs to track it starts a stream sync session.
 It monitors these sync session and when a session goes down